Kidney Ultrasound

 • An abscess

-Kidney ultrasounds are also used to assist in draining fluids and collecting tissues samples (biopsies).
+Kidney ultrasounds are also used to assist in draining fluids and collecting tissue samples (biopsies).
 When used with a contrast dye, ultrasounds can also document blood flow within the kidneys.

 How Do I Prepare for a Kidney Ultrasound?

-There is little in the way of preparation for a kidney ultrasound.
-The primary requirement is to drink at least 24 ounces of a clear liquid an hour or more before the procedure.
-This is because a kidney ultrasound is also a bladder ultrasound and your physician will want images of your bladder both before and after you empty it.
+Your primary requirement in preparing for a renal ultrasound is to drink at least 24 ounces of a clear liquid an hour or more before the procedure.
+This is because a kidney ultrasound is a bladder ultrasound, and your physician will want images of your bladder both before and after you empty it.

 What Should I Expect During a Kidney Ultrasound Procedure?